permitio/permit-prisma/README.md

 ### In the above setup:

+- `permitConfig` is the object containing all Permit.io SDK configuration parameters:
-- `token` is your secret API key for Permit (required).
-This connects the extension to Permit’s policy engine.
+  - `permitConfig.token` is your secret API key for Permit (required).
+This connects the extension to Permit's policy engine.
-- `pdp` is the URL of the Permit Policy Decision Point service.
-If you’re using Permit’s cloud or default local PDP, you can set this (defaults to `http://localhost:7766` or appropriate URL).
+  - `permitConfig.pdp` is the URL of the Permit Policy Decision Point service.
+For local development, it defaults to `http://localhost:7766`.
+For production with Permit's cloud PDP, this will be automatically configured when using your API token.
-- `accessControlModel` specifies the permission model you use: Role-Based (RBAC), Attribute-Based (ABAC), or Relationship-Based (ReBAC).
-The extension will work with any model, but this flag can be used to adjust behavior or simply document intent.
+  - `permitConfig.debug` (optional): Set to `true` to enable detailed logging from the Permit SDK.
+- `accessControlModel` (required for optimal behavior): Specifies which permission model you're using: Role-Based (`"rbac"`), Attribute-Based (`"abac"`), or Relationship-Based (`"rebac"`).
+This setting is crucial as it determines:
+  - How permission checks are formatted
+  - What data is included in permission requests
+  - How resource instances are synchronized with Permit

+  While the extension will default to basic RBAC behavior if not specified, you should **always set this explicitly** to match your Permit.io policy configuration for correct operation.

+  Examples:
+  - Set to `"rbac"` if using simple role-based permissions
+  - Set to `"abac"` if using attribute-based conditions in your policies
+  - Set to `"rebac"` if using relationship-based or instance-level permissions
 - `enableAutoSync` if `true`, the extension will automatically sync created/updated/deleted Prisma records to Permit.io as resource instances (including their attributes) for you.
 This ensures Permit’s data is up-to-date for permission checks (especially important for ABAC and ReBAC scenarios).
 - `enableDataFiltering` if `true`, read queries (find, findMany) are automatically filtered so that only records the active user is permitted to access are returned.
 If `false`, you can still manually filter using provided methods.
+- `enableAutomaticChecks` (default: `false`): If set to `true`, enables automatic permission checks for each Prisma operation.
+If `false`, you'll need to handle permission checks manually using the extension's methods (like `prisma.$permit.check()` or `prisma.$permit.enforceCheck()`).

 ---

 ### Additional Configuration Options

-- `enableAutomaticChecks` (default: `false`): If set to `true`, enables automatic permission checks for each Prisma operation.
-If `false`, you’ll need to handle permission checks manually using the SDK.
 - `defaultTenant` (default: `"default"`): The tenant key to associate with synced resources.
 Useful in multi-tenant applications.
 - `resourceTypeMapping` (optional): A custom map from Prisma model names to Permit resource types.
 Useful if your model names don't match your Permit resource keys.
 - `excludedModels` (optional): An array of model names to skip from permission checks or syncing.
 - `excludedOperations` (optional): An array of Prisma operations to skip from checking (e.g., `['findFirst']`).
-- `transactionAware` (currently unused): Reserved for future support to manage checks across multi-operation transactions.

 You can mix and match these configurations to fine-tune how the extension behaves in your app.